Analysis Based on factual reporting, although it incorporates the expertise of the author/producer and may offer interpretations and conclusions.

 The Line 5 Wisconsin Segment Relocation Project permit is the most-studied pipeline project in state history, she added, and called the pipeline an “energy lifeline, feeding a network of refineries that produce critical transportation fuels, propane, and thousands of everyday consumer goods.”

-A month later, in June 2023, the U.S. District Court for the Western District of Wisconsin ruled in favor of the Bad River Tribe and ordered Enbridge to shut down the portion of Line 5 that runs through the Bad River Tribe’s reservation by 2026.
-The company would also need to pay the Tribe $5.1 million for trespassing on its land after easement rights expired.
+In his ruling in June 2023, Judge Conley ordered Enbridge to remove the portion of Line 5 that runs through the Tribe’s reservation by 2026.
+Enbridge would also need to pay the Tribe $5.1 million and a portion of their profits.

 “It was a victory,” Leoso says.
 “But a small victory.
 We know it’s never going to stop.
 They have acquired most of the land around the reservation for that reroute.”